FBO/Handler (Battle Creek Executive at Kellogg Field / Battle Creek)

 FBO/Handler (Kalamazoo/Battle Creek International / Kalamazoo)

-Duncan Aviation's FBO line service amenities include office space, conference rooms, pilot lounge, advanced weather planning and café service.
-Customers can also receive de-ice/pre-heat, GPU starts with fuel, baggage handling, on-site rental cars/courtesy cars, on-site fitness facilities, corporate hotel rates, quick turn service, NATA Safety 1st certified representatives and certification to NATA's Sustainability Standard.
-The company has also earned the NATA Sustainability Standard.
+Duncan Aviation's line service in Battle Creek operates 24/7 and Kalamazoo is 24/7 scheduled, and each includes the following amenities: office space, conference rooms, pilot lounge, advanced weather planning and café service.
+Customers can also receive de-ice/pre-heat, GPU starts with fuel, baggage handling, on-site rental cars/courtesy cars, on-site fitness facilities, corporate hotel rates, quick turn service and NATA Safety 1st certified representatives.